 Environmental Education

-• Planning for Dungeness Discovery Day 2022
+• Planning for Dungeness Discovery Day 2024

 Environmental Restoration

-• Obtain grants for funding projects that support the Refuge
+• Administer grants for Refuge

 Outreach

-• Publish four newsletters
+• Publish quarterly newsletter

-• Engage with community through social media
+• Engage with community via social media

 Refuge Protection